Nourah-ALobaeid/Network-Defense-Home-Lab/PFirewall/pfsense-firewall.md

 From PC1, I pinged:
 - PC2 → Failed (rule is working as intended)
-- The Kali machine → Succeeded (not affected by the rule)
+- The pfSense LAN interface → Succeeded (not affected by the rule)

 ![blocked_ping](Screenshots/blocked_ping.jpg)